Core And Extensions In Your Project

 Option C – build from source:

-git clone https://github.com/sruja-ai/sruja.git && cd sruja && make build
+git clone https://github.com/sruja-ai/sruja.git && cd sruja && just build # or: make build

 Ensure the install directory is on your PATH (install script uses ~/.local/bin by default; Option B uses ~/.cargo/bin; Option C uses target/release).